Process

 Branding Strategy

-When working with the World Bank’s investor relations team, we needed to show investors the social and environmental impacts of investments, which was necessary for their internal reporting.
+When I was working full-time at this international organization with the investor relations team we needed to demonstrate the social and environmental impacts of investments, which was necessary for the investors' internal reporting.
 But project data and other key details were packaged in vast, difficult-to-understand reports.
 The solution?
 Tailor multiple aspects and levels of information to different investor types with a range of clear, visually-compelling media to answer three central questions:

 What are the country’s development challenges?

-How was the World Bank project designed to address these challenges?
+How was the IBRD project designed to address these challenges?

 What were the results and ultimate impact of this project?